baedrik/snip721-reference-impl/README.md

 | enable_burn                   | bool | yes      | false            |

 ### <a name="postinitcallback"></a>Post Init Callback
-Post)init_callback is the optional callback message to execute after the token contract has initialized.
+PostInitCallback is the optional callback message to execute after the token contract has initialized.
 This can be useful if another contract is instantiating this token contract and needs the token contract to inform the creating contract of the address it has been given
 ```
 {
 	“msg”: “base64_encoded_Binary_representing_the_msg_to_perform_after_initialization”,